-Homemade Lye soap is one of the great soap recipes, fantastic for people with sensitive skin and it’s an excellent cleanser for people suffering from acne.
+Here I’m sharing three great soap recipes, they are fantastic for people with sensitive skin and excellent cleansers for people suffering from acne.

 All of our soap recipes contain varying degrees of Lye but here we will concentrate on three simple no thrills lard soap recipes.
 These will allow you to experiment on your soap making without breaking the bank!
 All three recipes are for 1lb batches.

 Making Homemade Lard, Tallow & Vegetarian Soap

 Use the method outlined in How To Make Soap Using Cold Process with one of these three lard soap recipes.
 Each will give you a brilliant white soap that’s great on its own, but also perfect for adding simple colors and toppings.

 Basic Lard Soap Recipe